singhrakeshgkp/spring_security/authserver.md

 - now if u add debug break point in ```getUsers``` and check authentication object you will observe authorities is available in authentication-->token-->claim-->authorities but not in authentication-->authorities.
 To get rid of this we will copy authorities from claim section to authentication-->authorities
   - Create ```JwtAuthenticationTokenConverter``` class and configure it in securityfilter chain example --> ``` .jwtAuthenticationConverter(new JwtAuthenticationTokenConverter())```
   - Debug and test now.
+    - create authorization token---> using authorization token get access token---> pass this access token to ```/users``` resource, you should be able to get users details

 # QA
 ### what if in prod we use in-memory key pair?